 In addition, the collapse of the window between theatrical and home entertainment has been quite successful for an array of independent films and filmmakers alike.

-The Great Lakes International Film Festival brings all the new technologies to bare, and offers an event for the next step in film festival evolution.
-Now in the new millennium of filmmaking, our festival takes a leap forward and pierces the veil between the worldwide film audience and independent films with a cutting edge virtual theater that crumbles the boundaries that have in the past limited those who could partake in each filmmaker’s vision captured on film.
+The Great Lakes International Film Festival brings all the new technologies to bear, and offers an event for the next step in film festival evolution.
+Now in the new millennium of filmmaking, our festival takes a leap forward and pierces the veil between the worldwide film audience and independent films with a cutting-edge virtual theater that crumbles the boundaries that have in the past limited those who could partake in each filmmaker’s vision captured on film.

 Much like the digital technology that swept independent film festivals throughout the world since the early 2000s, for many reasons the virtual theater is quickly becoming the first, best choice for festivals, and the new home of Independent film screenings worldwide.